tailhq/DynaML/README.md

 Aim
 ============

-DynaML is a scala library/repl for implementing and working with general Machine Learning models.
-Machine Learning/AI applications make heavy use of various entities such as graphs, vectors, matrices etc as well as classes of mathematical models which deal with broadly three kinds of tasks, prediction, classification and clustering.

-The aim is to build a robust set of abstract classes and interfaces, which can be extended easily to implement advanced models for small and large scale applications.

-But the library can also be used as an educational/research tool for data analysis.
+DynaML is a Scala environment for conducting research and education in Machine Learning.
+DynaML comes packaged with a powerful library of classes for various predictive models and a Scala REPL where one can not only build custom models but also play around with data work-flows.
+It can also be used as an educational/research tool for data analysis.

 Currently DynaML supports.

 * Regularized Ordinary Least Squares
 * Logistic and Probit Models for binary classification
 * Regression and Classification with kernel based Dual LS-SVM